 At the same time the stove market has moved on, firebox sizes have increased, viewing windows have increased in size (widescreen proportions on some models) and there have been some gorgeous and often understated aesthetics.
 The more “traditional” (old fashioned?) models are gathering dust at the rear of showrooms.

-On their website Clearview give some good reasons to buy a Clearview stove:
+On their website Clearview of Ludlow give some good reasons to buy a Clearview stove:

 - “hot air wash system”: All modern stoves have air wash nowadays.
 Clearview got in early and built a reputation on the glass staying clean but their competitors are all running clear glass nowadays.